Natural Disaster Survival Tips From a Canadian Red Cross Volunteer

 Run through your emergency procedures once or twice a year, making sure each family member knows what to do.
 “If you get the call that you’ve got to evacuate,” Lepage says, “it’s a lot less stressful knowing everyone’s ready.”

-Now that you know these natural disaster survival tips, find out the emergency items you should always have in your home.
+Now that you know these natural disaster survival tips, take a look back at the worst natural disasters in Canadian history.